 There are so many ways to enjoy lemon curd.
 Here are a few suggestions:

-- Enjoy on scones, muffins, waffles, or strawberry pancakes
+- Enjoy on scones, muffins, buttermilk waffles, or whole wheat blueberry pancakes

 - Use as a filling for crepes, lemon cupcakes, or lemon coconut cake